“In insecure relationships, we disguise our vulnerabilities so our partner never really sees us.”

 Moving Toward Connection

-Couples counseling isn’t just about solving problems—it’s about creating a relationship where both partners feel safe, valued, and connected.
+Couples counseling isn’t just about solving problems.
+It’s about creating a relationship where both partners feel safe, valued, and connected.
 My goal is to help you build the kind of bond where you no longer need me in the room, because you’ve learned to turn toward each other with understanding and care.

 Inclusive Support for Diverse Relationship Structures

-I work with couples across a wide range of relationship structures—including monogamous partnerships, ENM, kink dynamics, and relationship anarchy—and I approach each relationship with openness, curiosity, and a multidimensional lens.
+I work with couples across a wide range of relationship structures, including monogamous partnerships, ENM, kink dynamics, and relationship anarchy, and I approach each relationship with openness, curiosity, and a multidimensional lens.
 My aim is to support partners in deepening connection, communicating more clearly, and navigating challenges with compassion and presence.

 Time-Intensive Therapy